It’s always good to go into any financial matter with eyes wide-open. There’s no such thing as a bad question when it comes to your money.

 Trustworthy lenders should be happy to help you understand loan details and concepts that may not be clear to you.
 However, it’s ultimately up to you.

 Be curious.
 Be inquisitive.
 Be conversational.
-Before signing on up for a loan, ask the right questions so that you can feel more confident about your decision both now and later.
+Before signing up for a loan, ask the right questions so that you can feel more confident about your decision both now and later.